philipphecht/philipphecht/README.md

 ## About Me

-I'm philipphecht, a ** Cloud and Software Architect ** living on this beautiful Earth.
+I'm philipphecht, a ** Cloud/Software/Blockchain Architect ** living on this beautiful Earth.

 ## Languages and Tools